home-orbit/go-blob-encryption/README.md

     return nil, err
   }

-  // Derive the file's key
+  // Derive the file's key, without using a convergence secret
-  key, err := blobcrypt.CalculateKey(f)
-  if err != nil {
+  // This is OK for highly-entropic large media that may be shared, like photos key, err := blobcrypt.CalculateKey(f, "") if err != nil {
     return nil, err
   }